GabrielCmrg/coc-beyond-back/README.md

 **Note that you need to be in the same folder as the `Dockerfile` and `docker-compose.yml` files.**

+**Note that the `.env` file will be used inside the docker context, so the postgres user, database ulr and etc. are for that context.**

 ---

 ## :test_tube: Running tests